WFT-Chiefs preview: Washington prepares to face Kansas City’s explosive offense

 Both Rivera and defensive coordinator Jack Del Rio said they’ve seen improvements from the defensive line, particularly in the group’s rush discipline during the past few weeks.

 “Andy [Reid] does a great job with design.
-Mahomes is ultra-talented and they've got some weapons,” Del Rio said.
-“So yeah, it's a challenge.
-We've got our challenges and we have to rise up.
+Mahomes is ultra-talented, and they’ve got some weapons,” Del Rio said.
+“So, yeah, it’s a challenge.
+We’ve got our challenges, and we have to rise up.
 That’s the bottom line.
-There’s no greater challenge and we're not ducking from it.”
+There’s no greater challenge, and we’re not ducking from it.”

 “A nuanced route runner,” Del Rio said.
-“Body positions well, has elite hands and then he’s dangerous after the catch.
+“Body positions well, has elite hands, and then he’s dangerous after the catch.
 A good football player.”

-Young said there’s more of a sense of urgency and excitement facing an offense with threats like Hill and Kelce, but doesn’t want the defense to have the mentality of “picking their poison.”
-If they focus on that too much, Young said, the team will have lost the game before it even starts.
+Young said there’s more of a sense of urgency and excitement facing an offense with threats such as Hill and Kelce, but he doesn’t want the defense to have the mentality of picking its poison.
+If it focuses on that too much, Young said, the team will have lost the game before it even starts.

 With starting RG Brandon Scherff and RT Sam Cosmi injured, Washington trusts its veteran backup linemen to step up.
-Guard Wes Schweitzer started 13 games for Washington last year and tackle Cornelius Lucas started 14, so both have familiarity with each other and the offense.
-Left tackle Charles Leno Jr., who raved about the offensive line’s depth, has known Lucas since they both played in Chicago and believed Lucas will make the most of his opportunity and play at a high level.
+Guard Wes Schweitzer started 13 games for Washington last year and tackle Cornelius Lucas eight, so they have familiarity with each other and the offense.
+Left tackle Charles Leno Jr., who raved about the offensive line’s depth, has known Lucas since both played for the Chicago Bears and said he thought Lucas will make the most of his opportunity and play at a high level.

 Offensive coordinator Scott Turner said their experience has shown the past two weeks.

 “When they go in and play, the comfort level with them is great,” Turner said.
 “I thought they stepped in and we didn’t necessarily miss a beat.
-I think we gave up two sacks and we had to hold the ball on really both of them — one of them, for sure … But for the most part, I felt good about those guys coming in and filling in for our starters.”
+I think we gave up two sacks and we had to hold the ball on really both of them — one of them, for sure. … But for the most part, I felt good about those guys coming in and filling in for our starters.”

-Injury report: Washington ruled out Scherff (knee), Cosmi (ankle), WR Curtis Samuel (ankle), LB Jared Norris (shoulder) and WR Cam Sims (hamstring) for Sunday’s game.
+Injury report: Washington ruled out Scherff (knee), Cosmi (ankle), WR Curtis Samuel (ankle), LB Jared Norris (shoulder) and WR Cam Sims (hamstring).
 WR Terry McLaurin (hamstring), RB Antonio Gibson (shin) and Sammis Reyes (back) are all questionable.

-On the other side, the Chiefs will be without three players, but most importantly defensive end Chris Jones (wrist).
+The Chiefs will be without three players but most importantly defensive end Chris Jones (wrist).
 Hill (quad) is questionable.